rvdhooft/react-trpc-starter/README.md

 To add seed data to the database, modify `packages/trpc/prisma/seed.ts` and then run `yarn db-seed`

+#### tRPC Panel

+[tRPC Panel](https://github.com/iway1/trpc-panel) is the quickest way to see and manually test the available tRPC endpoints. tRPC Panel starts up automatically with the server when you run `yarn dev` and will be available at [http://localhost:5001/panel](http://localhost:5001/panel).

 #### Knip

 [Knip](https://github.com/webpro/knip) has been added to the base of this repo to help keep the codebase clean.
 Run the following command to have knip search the repo for unused code and provide a report in a file called unused-code-report.txt at the project's root.